ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 ### Merging instrument definitions

 Instrument definitions, in particular the settings `"tuning"`, `"notes"` and `"chords"`, are handled differently.
-These are processed immedeately after parsing a configuration file and then the setting is removed from the configuration.
+These are processed immediately after parsing a configuration file and then the setting is removed from the configuration.

 For example, assume `"chords_italian.json"` defines a number of chords using italian (latin) note names and `"chords_german.json"` defines some chords using german note names.
 Then the following sequence of configuration files will work as expected: